Outsourced-Logic/Skipper/README.md

 <h1>Import Skipper as a Chrome browser extension</h1>

-This extension is only supported in the developer version of Firefox while we work to resolve technical issues impacting the retail version of the FireFox extension.
+This extension is only supported in the developer version of Firefox while we work to resolve technical issues impacting the retail version of Firefox.

-To use Skipper in the retail version of Firefox, please refer to the demo above.
+To use Skipper in Firefox, please refer to the demo above.

 1. Download Skipper.zip
 2. Unzip the file into a new folder titled 'Skipper'